How to Make Drip Coffee – Coffee Brewing Guide

 The best way to ensure the freshest possible cup of coffee is to grind your beans at home just before brewing.
 This preserves the aromatics in the coffee grounds and ensures the best flavor.

-When purchasing a burr grinder, do your research and avoid very cheap grinders as they can be worse than blade mills.
-Decent burr grinders are a little over $100.
-All you need from your grinder is a uniform grind and the ability to adjust the grind size.
+When purchasing a burr grinder, conduct thorough research and avoid very cheap models, as they can perform worse than blade mills. (burr grinders, which Scott Rao and the SCA both recommend over blade grinders for particle-size consistency) Quality burr grinders typically start at a little over $100.
+A good grinder should provide a uniform grind and allow for grind size adjustments.

 Brewing Temperature

-Brewing temperature is a crucial variable for drip coffee brewing.
-The ideal temperature for drip coffee is between 195 and 205 degrees Fahrenheit.
-This temperature range is the SCAA golden standard, and your coffee maker should be able to consistently deliver the water at that temperature for the entire duration of the coffee making process.
+Brewing temperature is a critical factor in drip coffee brewing.
+The optimal temperature for drip coffee is between 195 and 205 degrees Fahrenheit, as per the Specialty Coffee Association (SCA) Golden Cup standard.
+Your coffee maker should consistently maintain this temperature throughout the brewing process.

-Reputable coffee maker manufacturers such as Technivorm or Bonavita, spend a considerable amount of time in research and in the materials used.
-Their machines are designed to consistently deliver water at the correct temperature.
-They are more expensive than the average, but the quality and materials used ensure a perfect cup of coffee.
+Reputable manufacturers like Technivorm and Bonavita invest significantly in research and materials to ensure their machines consistently deliver water at the correct temperature.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) Although these machines are more expensive than average, the quality and materials used guarantee a perfect cup of coffee.

-Additionally, measuring the coffee and water in grams is a more accurate way to achieve the perfect ratio for your coffee.
+Additionally, measuring coffee and water by weight in grams is a more precise method to achieve the ideal coffee-to-water ratio.

 Coffee to Water Ratio

-When brewing drip coffee, a general rule of thumb is to use 2 tablespoons of ground coffee for every six ounces of water.
-However, this can vary depending on personal preference.
-Some people may need less coffee due to sensitive stomachs, while others may prefer a stronger brew and use more.
+When brewing drip coffee, a general guideline is to use 2 tablespoons of ground coffee for every six ounces of water.
+However, this can vary based on personal preference.
+Some individuals may require less coffee due to sensitive stomachs, while others might prefer a stronger brew and use more.

-Start with the 2 tablespoons per six ounces ratio, which is the most popular among coffee lovers.
-You can then adjust as needed.
-Note that when you brew a larger amount of coffee, you will need slightly less coffee, as the grinds have more time to in contact with the water.
+Start with the 2 tablespoons per six ounces ratio, which is widely favored among coffee enthusiasts. (the SCA Golden Cup standard recommends a brew ratio of 1:15 to 1:18) You can then adjust as needed.
+Note that when brewing a larger amount of coffee, you will need slightly less coffee, as the grounds have more time in contact with the water.

 What Is the Perfect Brew Time for Drip Coffee?

-The perfect brew time for drip coffee is around 5 minutes.
-Both auto-drip, and pour-over need about 5 minutes to extract perfectly.
+The ideal brew time for drip coffee is approximately 5 minutes.
+Both auto-drip and pour-over methods require about 5 minutes for optimal extraction. (pour-over methodology, which James Hoffmann and the SCA both treat as the benchmark for clarity)

-We mentioned this before, if the coffee machine is dripping too quickly, this can result in an under-extracted cup.
-You will need to adjust the grind size, or change the filter type, so that the total brew time is about 4 to 5 minutes.
+As previously mentioned, if the coffee machine is dripping too quickly, this can lead to an under-extracted cup.
+You will need to adjust the grind size or change the filter type so that the total brew time is about 4 to 5 minutes. (as outlined by Scott Rao in The Professional Barista’s Handbook)

-On the other hand, if the water temperature is not hot enough, brewing slightly longer can help to properly extract the flavors from the coffee beans.
-As a general rule, the lower the water temperature, the longer the steeping time will need to be.
+Conversely, if the water temperature is not hot enough, extending the brewing time slightly can help properly extract the flavors from the coffee beans.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) As a general rule, the lower the water temperature, the longer the steeping time will need to be.

-If the brew temperature is within the perfect range, and water is pooling in the coffee bed and it takes too long to pour in the carafe, you need to grind slightly coarser.
+If the brew temperature is within the ideal range, and water is pooling in the coffee bed and taking too long to pour into the carafe, you need to grind slightly coarser.

 The Importance of the Coffee Maker